- Sabine Schwab"Bee"

 - Gail Fay"Sunshine"

 Gail is an editor, writer, reader, exerciser, nature admirer, photography dabbler, and ovarian cancer survivor.
 After hearing about Epic through two former campers, Gail attended a winter camp in 2016 and had a blast!
-The combination of beautiful surroundings, awesome activities, and connections with other survivors gave her a much-needed mental and emotional reboot.
+The combination of beautiful surroundings, invigorating activities, and connections with other survivors gave her a much-needed mental and emotional reboot.
 After having her own life changed, Gail started volunteering with Epic, both at camp and as a writer/editor.
 She joined the Alumni Team in July 2017 to help other survivors regain hope and live beyond cancer.